What is hand dermatitis?

 Hand dermatitis is also known as hand eczema.

 Hand dermatitis is common (especially in young adult females) and accounts for 20–35% of all dermatitis.
 It may occur at any age, including during childhood.
 It is particularly prevalent in people with a history of atopic eczema.

-Hand dermatitis is particularly common in industries involving cleaning, catering, metalwork, hairdressing, healthcare, painting and mechanical work.
+Hand dermatitis is particularly common in industries involving cleaning, catering, metalwork, hairdressing, healthcare, housework, painting and mechanical work.
 This is mainly due to the contact with irritants, but specific contact allergies can contribute.

 What causes hand dermatitis?

 Hand dermatitis often results from a combination of causes, including:

 - Genetic and unknown factors (constitutional hand dermatitis)